Introduction to Jolabokaflod CIC

 As soon as a project reaches 25 per cent funding, project leaders can approach other patches (areas of special interests) with like-minded goals to ask the leaders of these patches to feature the project at their patch.
 By this means, many for potential contributors can be reached very quickly.

 Contributors simply pay their money into the project leader’s PayPay account, in whatever currency the project leader has set up.
-People without PayPal accounts can pay project leaders director via bank transfer; contributions and rewards can then be added to CrowdPatch manually.
+People without PayPal accounts can pay project leaders directly via bank transfer; the numeric value of contributions for purchasing rewards can then be added to CrowdPatch manually.

 At the end of the fundraising phase, the project leader must make good on the rewards he or she has promised.